 Depending on the scenarios that the service account will be used for, make sure that the service account meets all requirements and limitations.

-For restoring virtual workloads from backups to Google Cloud, consider the requirements and limitations listed in Restore to Google Compute Engine.
+For restoring virtual workloads from backups to Google Cloud, consider the requirements and limitations listed in section Restore to Google Compute Engine.

 - At the Account step of the wizard, select the downloaded service account key.